TheWitnesses/notebook/README.md

 computing.

 ![Jupyter notebook example](docs/resources/running_code_med.png "Jupyter notebook example")

+I hope you can see this Raichou.
+Stop evolving.

 ### Jupyter notebook, the language-agnostic evolution of IPython notebook
 Jupyter notebook is the language-agnostic HTML notebook application for